-Fetal heart sound signals, generally, have low amplitude and are hidden by high-amplitude noises that may come from the sounds of mother breathes, fetal movements and other ambient sounds.
+Fetal heartbeat sound signals, generally, have low amplitude and are hidden by high-amplitude noises that may come from the sounds of mother breath, fetal movements and other ambient sounds.
 In the present paper, an algorithm has been developed for the estimation of fHR from fHS signals.
 Firstly, a pre-processing task has been done for denoising based on wavelet transformation.
 Then, a combination of enveloping and finding local maximum is applied for the extraction of systole and diastole peaks.
 Further, systole peaks have been selected using distance information between S-peaks and D-peaks.
-Finally, fHR was calculated through a computation of interval times between the S-peaks.
+Finally, fHR was calculated through the computation of interval times between the S-peaks.

-On the basis of the obtained results and the comparison between those and the ones obtained from simulated/clinical signals, we can conclude that our proposed method is a promising tool for the identification of reliable fHR.
-In future, by collecting more hours of annotated data with abnormalities, we would like to address fetal anomaly classification analysis with sophisticated machine learning techniques.
+Based on the obtained results and the comparison between those and the ones obtained from simulated/clinical signals, we can conclude that our proposed method is a promising tool for the identification of reliable fHR.
+In the future, by collecting more hours of annotated data with abnormalities, we would like to address fetal anomaly classification analysis with sophisticated machine learning techniques.